California girl, 12, dies from infection misdiagnosed as flu, family says

 “She’s been sick before with a cold and flu that has lasted longer,” Lino told Fox News.
 “It was nothing new for us.
 Like any normal teen, she just wanted to be left alone on her phone.”

-Over the next four days, Alcarez’s health continued to deteriorate.
+Over the next four days, Alcaraz’s health continued to deteriorate.
 She was fatigued, had no appetite and was having trouble breathing.

 When medication, rest and fluids failed, Lino rushed her daughter to urgent care.
-A physician told Lino the seventh grader’s oxygen levels were low, and Alcarez was rushed to Kaweah Delta Medical Center in Visalia, California.
+A physician told Lino the seventh grader’s oxygen levels were low, and Alcaraz was rushed to Kaweah Delta Medical Center in Visalia, Calif.

 “The doctor wanted to rule out meningitis, though she wasn’t complaining about her neck, he didn’t want to rule it,” Lino explained.
 “We were starting to do that procedure to test her fluid when she coded.”